sunneydev/requestly/README.md

 - Automatically setting cookies from the response
 - Modifying the existing the existing HTTP client's headers/cookies
+- Rich API of Intercepting the request/response and modifying it

 or... they just were too bloated